My Comprehensive Review of the Shinco YPL310C Portable Air Conditioner

 All portable air conditioning units need to vent hot air outside.
 See my complete buyer’s guide to choosing the best portable air conditioner for a more in-depth explanation of why.
 The Shinco YPL310C is a single hose unit so is simple to install.
 You simply attach the window adaptor kit and connect the hose.

 The window kit is good for windows between 27 inches and 52 inches in length and is simple.
-This should be suitable for most windows and can be fitted in either a horizontal or verticle position so it does offer a lot of flexibility.
-Most people vent portable air conditioners through a window however if there isn’t a suitable window in the room you can get a small hole drilled in the wall (best to use a builder for this) or even vent it into the attic.
+This should be suitable for most windows and can be fitted in either a horizontal or vertical position so it does offer a lot of flexibility.
+Most people vent portable air conditioners through a window.
+However, if there isn’t a suitable window in the room you can get a small hole drilled in the wall (best to use a builder for this) or even vent it into the attic.

-Top Tip: Remember that when you are installing the unit you need to leave 20in behind the unit to allow room for the hose that links the unit to the window.
+Top Tip: Remember that when you are installing the unit you need to leave 20 inches behind the unit to allow room for the hose that links the unit to the window.

 What Level of Maintenance Does The YPL310c Require?